 Here are some of my favourites from this year’s collection.

 The Funky Buddhas is a work by London-based Tibetan artist Gonkar Gyatso.
-This work is supposedly for the kids as you get the chance to place colourful stickers all over the buddhas.
-But although there were no stickers available to put on the Buddhas when I was there, I still enjoyed the humour of the piece and its fantastic location looking out to the new Kurilpa footbridge.
+This work is supposedly for the kids who get to place colourful stickers all over the buddhas.
+But although there were no stickers available when I was there, I enjoyed the humour of the piece and its fantastic location looking out to the new Kurilpa footbridge.

 Ah yes, the elk.
 Impossible to walk past and deservedly gets a room to itself.
 The 2.5m taxidermied elk, or to be precise Pixcell Elk#2 is by Japanese sculptor Kohei Nawa.
 It is covered in glass, acrylic and crystal baubles of varying sizes which magnify and distort the object’s form in different parts to various degrees.